Howard Cruse: Career

 Cruse briefly wrote a column in a comic book review magazine, Comics Scene, under the rhyming masthead "Loose Cruse".

+In 2003, the Leslie-Lohman Museum of Art featured Cruse alongside Bill Schmeling, Michael Kirwan, Rob Clarke, and Adam (Jack Bozzi) in its Deliciously Depraved exhibit.

 Cruse contributed to the queer comics anthology series Juicy Mother, edited by Jennifer Camper, which first appeared in 2005 and then in 2007.

 In August 2009, Howard Cruse self-published From Headrack to Claude, a collection of all his gay-themed strips accompanied by commentaries on his career and life, including the never-reprinted 1976 Barefootz story where the character Headrack came out, and some unpublished stories.

 On March 17, 2010, an original one-off titled Lubejob penned by Cruse was published in Nib-Lit comics journal.
 In 2011, Cruse's The Complete Wendel was republished by Rizzoli's Universe Books imprint.

 Cruse was chosen as a keynote speaker, alongside Alison Bechdel, for the inaugural Queers & Comics conference in 2015.

-Howard Cruse died on November 26, 2019 from lymphoma in Pittsfield, Massachusetts.
+Howard Cruse died on November 26, 2019, from lymphoma in Pittsfield, Massachusetts.
 Shortly before, it had been announced that a 25th anniversary edition of Stuck Rubber Baby was scheduled for publication from First Second Books.

-Howard Cruse is one of 5 queer cartoonists featured in the award-winning documentary film NO STRAIGHT LINES: The Rise of Queer Comics (released in 2021 at the Tribeca Film Festival and broadcast on national PBS in 2023.)
+Howard Cruse is one of 5 queer cartoonists featured in the award-winning documentary film No Straight Lines: The Rise of Queer Comics (released in 2021 at the Tribeca Film Festival and broadcast on national PBS in 2023).